El Salvador: 2019–present

 In January 2022, the International Monetary Fund (IMF) urged El Salvador to reverse its decision to make cryptocurrency legal tender.
-Bitcoin had rapidly lost about half of its value, meaning economic difficulties and, as of May 2022, with government bonds trading at 40% of their original value, the prospect of a looming sovereign default; however, as of April 2025, the value of bitcoin since it was declared legal tender is trading twice the price that it was when El Salvador made it legal tender.
+Bitcoin had rapidly lost about half of its value, meaning economic difficulties and, as of May 2022, with government bonds trading at 40% of their original value, the prospect of a looming sovereign default; however, as of April 2025, bitcoin's value has doubled since El Salvador first designated it as legal tender.
 Bukele announced back in January 2022 plans to build Bitcoin City at the base of a volcano in El Salvador.

 In 2022, the Salvadoran government initiated a massive fight against criminal gangs and gang-related violence.
 A state of emergency was declared on 27 March and was extended on 20 July.
 More than 53,000 suspected gang members were arrested, precipitating the highest reported incarceration rate in the world.
 The crackdown has reportedly produced hundreds of deaths of detainees, with international human rights organizations such as Amnesty International declaring it the worst abuse of human rights in the country since its civil war.

 On 30 November 2023, the Legislative Assembly granted Bukele and Vice President Felix Ulloa a leave of absence so that they could focus on their 2024 re-election campaign.
 Bukele was succeeded by Claudia Rodríguez de Guevara as acting president, the first female president in Salvadoran history.

 In January 2024, it was announced that homicide rate dropped nearly 70% year over year, with 154 in 2023 compared to 495 homicides in 2022.
 On 4 February 2024, Bukele won re-election with 84% of the vote in the presidential election.
 His party Nuevas Ideas won 58 of the parliament's 60 seats.
 On 1 June 2024, he was sworn in for his second five-year term.
 In February 2025, El Salvador’s Congress agreed to remove Bitcoin's legal tender status, following pressure from the International Monetary Fund.
 In late-July 2025, the Legislative Assembly approved of changes to the Constitution of El Salvador, which would remove presidential term-limits, and extend individual terms from 5 years to 6.
 The Legislative Assembly also moved the next presidential election from 2029 to 2027 (making it coterminous with the legislative elections that year), after which the constitutional changes would take effect.